zaksabeast/PokemonRNGGuides/guides/usum/en/Egg RNG With Masuda Method or Shiny Charm.md

 1. For the "Current Status" section in 3DSRNGTool input the current egg seeds of your game.

-   - If you are using PCalc, press `Start + Down` ingame to bring up the egg seed window and input them into 3DSRNGTool.
+   - If you are using PCalc, press `Start + Down` in-game to bring up the egg seed window and input them into 3DSRNGTool.
    - If you are not using PCalc, see the Additional Notes at the end for ways to find your egg seeds if you do not already know them.

 2. Do not check the "Main RNG Egg (PID)" box.